domschl/WinSteamOnMac/README.md

 **Note:** See `Update notes` below, if you did already install an older version!

-- The minimum macOS version is macOS Sonoma 14.0
+- The minimum macOS version is macOS Sonoma 14.0, Xcode 15 (or Command Line Tools), Game Porting Toolkit v1.0
 - This guide only applies to Apple Silicon Macs are supported.
-No Intel support
+No Intel support.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: